 The Waiakoa wetland is located in the Moku of Kula (Kīhei) in the Ahupua’a of Pulehunui.
 It sits within the Waiakoa Gulch and has its outlet at Kalaepohaku beach.
 This wetland is located on the Kīhei floodplain and is just 0.2 miles from Kealia Pond.

 In North Kīhei at the start of South Kīhei Road is a small bridge and a small wetland tucked in between two buildings.
 You can barely catch a glimpse of it as you drive down the road, but it is always full of water.
 This small pool is a spring-fed wetland that is a link in the water cycle of a large gulch that comes from higher elevations down to the sea.
 The wetland is actually a much larger area that is on both sides of the road.
 The road cuts across the very last part of the wetland.
 The major portion of the wetland is on the mauka side (upslope/mountainside) of South Kīhei Road.
 It is an area of scrubby undeveloped land that is covered with Kiawe trees and bushes.
 This large flat area is the stream’s flood plain, and where the wetlands naturally expand during rains.
+During high rainfall events, the floodwaters break the banks of the stream and spread out laterally outward along the floodplain, the footprint of the expanded flood zone extends to Kealia Pond to the north and includes Kenolio park and parts of Mai Poina Beach Park.

 This area, local residents will remember, floods periodically and causes traffic problems. and even cars have been washed into the ocean here.
 A few years ago, they closed the road for several months the road while they re-engineered a new “conspan” bridge here.